 Pumping of the two Ashtown wells was immediately discontinued following the connection of the subdivision to the City of Tehachapi's water supply system.
 The 72 lots within Ashtown were developed in 1955 and had individual septic systems.
 The long term percolation of septic system effluent into the groundwater basin immediately adjacent to Ashtown's domestic water supply wells is responsible for the nitrate contamination of the groundwater supply in the local area.
 The City of Tehachapi has annexed the Ashtown subdivision, constructed a new water delivery system within the subdivision and has connected all 72 lots within Ashtown to the City's wastewater treatment plant.
 The Tehachapi-Cummings County Water District acquired the two Ashtown wells, constructed a pipeline from the wells to the District's transmission system and began pumping the wells in June 1997.
-Funding of the above nitrate remediation project was provided by the Kern County Community Development Department, USDA Rural Development Department, Ashtown Mutual Water Company (subsequently dissolved with all water rights and funds held by the water company transferred to the City of Tehachapi, under an agreement with the City dated January 28, 1998), Tehachapi-Cummings County Water District and the City of Tehachapi.
+Funding of the above nitrate remediation project was provided by the Kern County Community Development Department, USDA Rural Development Department, Ashtown Mutual Water Company (subsequently dissolved with all water rights and funds held by the water company transferred to the City of Tehachapi, under an agreement with the City dated January 28, 1998).
 This was a good example of local community and government cooperation.

-FIGURE 1
+FIGURE 2